carbon-language/carbon-lang/llvm/docs/CMake.rst

 Basic CMake usage
 =================

-This section explains basic aspects of CMake, mostly for explaining those options which you may need on your day-to-day usage.
+This section explains basic aspects of CMake which you may need in your day-to-day usage.

-CMake comes with extensive documentation in the form of html files and on the cmake executable itself.
+CMake comes with extensive documentation, in the form of html files, and as online help accessible via the ``cmake`` executable itself.
 Execute ``cmake --help`` for further help options.

-CMake requires to know for which build tool it shall generate files (GNU make, Visual Studio, Xcode, etc).
-If not specified on the command line, it tries to guess it based on you environment.
-Once identified the build tool, CMake uses the corresponding *Generator* for creating files for your build tool.
+CMake allows you to specify a build tool (e.g., GNU make, Visual Studio, or Xcode).
+If not specified on the command line, CMake tries to guess which build tool to use, based on your environment.
+Once it has identified your build tool, CMake uses the corresponding *Generator* to create files for your build tool (e.g., Makefiles or Visual Studio or Xcode project files).
 You can explicitly specify the generator with the command line option ``-G "Name of the generator"``.
-For knowing the available generators on your platform, execute
+To see a list of the available generators on your system, execute

 .. code-block:: console

   $ cmake --help

-This will list the generator's names at the end of the help text.
-Generator's names are case-sensitive.
-Example:
+This will list the generator names at the end of the help text.

+Generators' names are case-sensitive, and may contain spaces.
+For this reason, you should enter them exactly as they are listed in the ``cmake --help`` output, in quotes.
+For example, to generate project files specifically for Visual Studio 12, you can execute:

 .. code-block:: console

-  $ cmake -G "Visual Studio 11" path/to/llvm/source/root
+  $ cmake -G "Visual Studio 12" path/to/llvm/source/root

 For a given development platform there can be more than one adequate generator.
-If you use Visual Studio "NMake Makefiles" is a generator you can use for building with NMake.
-By default, CMake chooses the more specific generator supported by your development environment.
+If you use Visual Studio, "NMake Makefiles" is a generator you can use for building with NMake.
+By default, CMake chooses the most specific generator supported by your development environment.
 If you want an alternative generator, you must tell this to CMake with the ``-G`` option.